-This section of the 2015 SEED Handbook outlines the state model for the evaluation of school and school district administrators in Connecticut.
+This section outlines the state model for the evaluation of school and school program administrators in Connecticut.
 A robust administrator evaluation system is a powerful means to develop a shared understanding of leader effectiveness for the state of Connecticut.
 The Connecticut administrator evaluation and support model defines administrator effectiveness in terms of (1) administrator practice (the actions taken by administrators that have been shown to impact key aspects of school life); (2) the results that come from this leadership (teacher effectiveness and student growth & development); and (3) the perceptions of the administrator's leadership among key stakeholders in his/her community.